KJBurnett/Game-Manager-2.0/README.md

 - Backs up and Restores offline game save files.

 ### About
-This game manager utilizes a very cool front end library written by ButchersBoy.
+This game manager utilizes a very cool front end library that allows you to design in an Android Material outline - written by ButchersBoy.
 Check out his work at http://materialdesigninxaml.net/

 ![Alt text](https://raw.githubusercontent.com/KJBurnett/Game-Manager-2.0/master/overwatch%20gamemanager.PNG "Video Game Manager 2.0")